frontendpatterns/frontendpatterns.dev/src/content/patterns/mock-service-worker.md

 ---
 # Mock Service Worker

-Intercept network requests at the service worker level for realistic testing.

 ## Problem

 Without this pattern, the premise that intercepting network requests at the service worker level for realistic testing falls apart, and small changes trigger cascading regressions.